Donald Crisp: Early career

 While travelling on the SS Carmania to the United States in July 1906, Crisp's singing talents during a ship's concert caught the attention of opera impresario John C. Fisher, who immediately offered him a job with his company.
 Crisp spent his first year in New York City in the Grand Opera, and the following year as a stage director.
 It was while touring with the company in the United States and Cuba that Crisp first became interested in the theatre.
-By 1910, Crisp, now using the name Donald (he retained George as a middle name), was working as a stage manager for the renowned entertainer, composer, playwright and director George M. Cohan.
+By 1910, Crisp, then using the name Donald (he retained George as a middle name), was working as a stage manager for the renowned entertainer, composer, playwright and director George M. Cohan.
 It was during this time that he met and befriended film director D.W.
 Griffith.
 When Griffith ventured west to seek his fortune in Hollywood in 1912, Crisp accompanied him.

 From 1908 to 1930, Crisp, in addition to directing dozens of films, also appeared in nearly 100 silent films, though many in bit or small parts.
 One notable exception was his casting by Griffith as General Ulysses S. Grant in Griffith's landmark film The Birth of a Nation in 1915.
-Another was his role in Griffith's 1919 film Broken Blossoms as "Battling Burrows", the brutal and abusive father of the film's heroine, Lucy Burrows (played by Lillian Gish; the actress was only 11 years his junior).
+Another was his role in Griffith's 1919 film Broken Blossoms as "Battling Burrows", the brutal and abusive father of the film's heroine, Lucy Burrows (played by Lillian Gish, who was only 11 years his junior).